connectrpc/connectrpc.com/src/content/docs/docs/governance/rfc/008-server-compression-preference.md

 ## Current behavior

-The compression algorithm to use for a request is determined by two factors:
+The compression algorithm to use for a response is determined by two factors:

 - The list of supported compression methods configured on the server
 - The list of supported compression methods in the client's `Accept-Encoding` header, e.g., `gzip, br, zstd`